OXID-eSales/oxideshop-user-documentation/installation/new-installation/preparing-for-installation.rst

 As of version 6, OXID eShop is no longer installed based on packaged and downloadable installation packages but with the help of Composer.
 Composer is a dependency manager for PHP, a tool that takes into account the dependencies of a project’s program components while installing the files of that project in a defined directory.

-Composer is required for the new installation of OXID eShop.
+You need Composer for the new installation of OXID eShop.
+See :ref:`installation/new-installation/server-and-system-requirements:Server and system requirements` section :ref:`installation/new-installation/server-and-system-requirements:Composer`.

 Installation instructions can be found in the “Getting Started” section of the Composer website: http://getcomposer.org.